xiaoyemo880818/final_projects/README.md

 # final_projects
 The simulation scenario is that we plan to construct a hotel in New York city.
-SO we want to estimate the overall profit level of all the hotels in New York and find out what variables will have influence on the profit.
+So we want to estimate the overall profit level of all the hotels in New York and find out what variables will have influence on the profit.
 ## Variables:

 ### 1. Location of the hotel